truezoneio/menumix-landing/content/hakkimizda.md

 2. TERMS
 2.1.
 Commencement and Initial Term
-These Terms and Conditions will become effective between the Parties on the Commencement Date and will continue to be in force for a period of 1 month from the Billing Start Date (collectively referred to as the “Initial Term”).
-After the Initial Term, these Terms and Conditions will automatically renew for additional 1-month periods (each a “Renewal Term”).
-The Initial Term and any subsequent Renewal Terms together will be referred to as the “Term.”
+These Terms and Conditions will become effective between the Parties on the Commencement Date and will continue to be in force for a period of 1 month from the Billing Start Date (collectively referred to as the "Initial Term").
+After the Initial Term, these Terms and Conditions will automatically renew for additional 1-month periods (each a "Renewal Term").
+The Initial Term and any subsequent Renewal Terms together will be referred to as the "Term."

 2.2 Pre-Payment and Pricing Plan Adjustments Notwithstanding the provisions in clause 2.1, if the Customer either (i) fully uses up any specified Pre-Payment (if applicable) or (ii) switches to a Pricing Plan that includes a Pre-Payment among the Fees, the Initial Term or the current Renewal Term will automatically end.
 The new Renewal Term will commence the following day.